slowernews/wisdom-tldr/chapters/introduction.md

 > *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
 -- Viktor Frankl*

+> *"Of course life has no point.
+If it had, man would not be free."
+-- Andrei Tarkovsky*

+> *"Life is being on the wire, everything else is just waiting."
+-- Karl Wallenda*

 ### On fate